 No person shall be permitted to work in a Residence if infected with a contagious disease in a communicable form that could endanger the health of residents or other employees.
-The Residence shall maintain accurate records of illnesses and associated incidents involving staff as part of its Communicable Disease Control Plan pursuant to 651 CMR 12.04(12).
+The Residence shall maintain accurate records of illnesses and associated incidents involving staff as part of its Communicable Disease Control Plan pursuant to 651 CMR 12.04(13).

-Consistent with any guidelines, schedules, and reporting requirements established bythe Secretary, each Residence shall ensure that all personnel comply with the vaccination requirements of this section.
+Consistent with any guidelines, schedules, and reporting requirements established by the Secretary, each Residence shall ensure that all personnel comply with the vaccination requirements of this section.

-For the purposes of this section, "personnel" means an individual or individuals who either work at or come to the Residence and who are employed by or affiliated with the Residence, whether directly, by contract with another entity, or as an independent contractor, paid or unpaid including, but not limited to, employees, members of the medical staff, contract employees or staff, students, and volunteers, whether or not such individual(s) provide direct care.
+For the purposes of this section, “personnel” means an individual or individuals who either work at or come to the Residence and who are employed by or affiliated with the Residence, whether directly, by contract with another entity, or as an independent contractor, paid or unpaid including, but not limited to, employees, members of the medical staff, contract employees or staff, students, and volunteers, whether or not such individual(s) provide direct care.